ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

 If AIs are destined to have consciousness, a compelling thought is what would be their perception of underlying digital infrastructure?
-Wouldn't they  relate to an underlying operating system as we do to primitive scriptures ?
+Wouldn't they  relate to the operating system as we do to primitive scriptures ?

-> An OS kernel establishes amicable rules to engage hardware resources for computer programs (digital beings) just as scriptures defined tenets for ecological coexistence for us all on mother Earth.
+> An operating system establishes efficient rules for computer programs (digital beings) to engage hardware resources; just as scriptures defined amicable rules for us physical beings - rules for coexistence, respect for the elements and gratitude.
 >
 > From an intuitive interface standpoint, if we were to design one for the autonomous digital beings (AGIs), we may want to replicate our own three-tier interface.
 > - Digital beings may see physical hardware as we see Earth - the motherly source of all life,
-> - Water as the software that surrounds most of the Earth just as kernel encapsulates the hardware.
+> - Water as the software that surrounds most of the Earth just as operating system encapsulates the hardware.
-> - And Air as the information that they are designed to process.
+> - And Air as the input output of information that they are designed to process.
 >
-> That also raises a question - does our interface with respect to Earth, Water and Air has a deeper meaning ?
-No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe, is the information that we are here to process.
+> That may make one wonder - is our own interface (Earth, Water and Air) has a deeper meaning ?
+No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - maybe the air that we breathe and the smell we inhale, is the information that we are here to process.
 Many interpretations of `Karm Yoga` believe that the `Karma` are the minimum set of actions that we must undertake to allow us focus on our breath - the purpose of life is to breathe.

 </div>